Purim Ball

 The Jewish Museum

-The Jewish Museum’s annual Purim Ball is as beneficent as it is decadent—since 1986, the raucous soirée has served as one of the Museum’s primary fundraising events, bringing together artists and patrons alike.
-We have designed the event’s invitation suite and collateral since 2016, partnering with David Stark Design and Production who have made the event one of the year’s must-attend events.
+The Jewish Museum’s annual Purim Ball is a raucous soirée that has served as one of the Museum’s primary fundraising events since 1986.
+As benevolent as it is decadent, the Purim Ball brings together artists and patrons for one of the year’s must-attend events.

 2019